-

 Please describe the insider trading regulations and describe what a public company would generally do to prevent any violation of such regulations.

 Insider dealing is prohibited under the EU Market Abuse Regulation.
-When a transaction, alone or in aggregate during a calendar year amounting to EUR 5,000, is executed, the PDMR must notify the SFSA.
-The notification is to be made to the SFSA as soon as possible and at the latest within three (3) trading days.
+When a transaction, either individually or in aggregate during a calendar year amounting to EUR 20,000, is executed, the PDMR must notify the SFSA.
+The notification must be made to the SFSA as soon as possible and no later than three (3) trading days after the transaction.
 PDMRs are prohibited from dealing in securities for a period of 30 calendar days prior to the disclosure of financial reports.
-An exemption from the prohibitions exists for companies in immediate financial distress.
-From the date the EU Listing Act enters into force, the threshold over which a PDMR must notify their dealings is increased from EUR 5,000 to EUR 20,000.
-Member states shall have the right to raise the threshold to EUR 50,000 or decrease it to EUR 10,000.
-As a result of the EU Listing Act, the list of circumstances where PDMRs can deal in securities during a closed period will be expanded to include, inter alia, investments that do not involve decisions or active involvement by the PDMR, results exclusively from external factors or third parties and when the dealing is carried out on pre-determined terms.
+An exemption from these prohibitions exists for companies in immediate financial distress.
+Member states may raise the threshold to EUR 50,000 or decrease it to EUR 10,000.
+As a result of the changes to the EU Market Abuse Regulation, the list of circumstances in which PDMRs can deal in securities during a closed period has been expanded to include, inter alia: investments that do not involve decisions or active involvement by the PDMR, result exclusively from external factors or third parties and dealings carried out on pre-determined terms.

 -